Compare two images.

 The gdalcompare.py script compares two GDAL supported datasets and reports the differences.
-In addition to reporting differences to the standard out the script will also return the difference count in it’s exit value.
+In addition to reporting differences to the standard output the script will also return the difference count in its exit value.

 Image pixels, and various metadata are checked.
 There is also a byte by byte comparison done which will count as one difference.
 So if it is only important that the GDAL visible data is identical a difference count of 1 (the binary difference) should be considered acceptable.

 If this flag is passed the script will compare all subdatasets that are part of the dataset, otherwise subdatasets are ignored.